Join in the fun!

 Follow us @wakegovparks and tag your

-We want to see how you get out and play in Wake County Parks!
-This June and July, we are celebrating National Park and Reaction Month with our first Instagram contest.
+We want to see how you get out and play in Wake County!
+This September through November, we are celebrating our parks and nature preserves with our second annual Instagram photo contest.
 For your chance to win, follow us on Instagram at @WakeGovParks.
-Submit your best shots of Wake County Parks using the hashtag #OurWakeCountyParks as well as the hashtag for the park pictured.
+Submit your best shots of Wake County parks and nature preserves using the hashtag #OurWakeCountyParks as well as the hashtag for the park or nature preserve pictured.

-This contest is all about celebrating the variety of ways you enjoy Wake County Parks, so show us...
+This contest is all about celebrating the variety of ways you enjoy Wake County parks and nature preserves, so show us...

 - What you do, from mountain biking to picnicking